vaishnavmohit/vaishnavmohit.github.io/_pages/teaching.md

 nav: true
 ---

+## Work Experience
+* <a style='color:lightsalmon'>Data Scientist at Center for AI and Automation, Sandvik Gmbh</a> (2024)
+  - Led development and deployment of end-to-end AI solutions within an Azure environment collaborating with stakeholders to align business needs and execute strategic initiatives.
+  - Working towards delivering platform responsibility, ensuring seamless integration and optimization of AI services to enable capability creation and accelerate business growth in a dynamic international environment.

+* <a style='color:lightsalmon'>Researcher at German AI Research Center (DFKI), Germany</a> (2023)
+  - Started with the work of designing perception systems specifically tailored for driver behavioral modeling within the domain of connected, cooperative, and automated mobility (CCAM) projects BERTHA – an EU Horizon project.
+  - Conducted the first studies to apply Bayesian Belief Networks (BBN) extensively to construct scalable and probabilistic Driver Behavioral Models (DBM), ensuring both technological feasibility and practical applicability in real-world scenarios.

+* <a style='color:lightsalmon'>Doctoral Researcher at Serre Lab, Brown University, USA</a> (2019-2023)
+  - Conducted research and identified the challenges faced by machines in performing abstract reasoning tasks, highlighting its disparity with humans' performance.
+  - Developed novel architecture by leveraging insights from cognitive science literature, specifically the role of attention and memory.
+  - Created a prototype model that successfully combines attention and memory, resulting in state of the art performance on two visual reasoning dataset.
+  - Designed and optimized multi-million parameter models utilizing Transformer architecture to accommodate higher resolution images without compromising computational complexity, resulting in outstanding performance on real-world classification challenges.
+  - Published papers in prestigious conferences and journals including NeurIPS, ICLR, and Neural Computation, showcasing research contributions and expertise.
+  - Collaborated with interdisciplinary teams and projects across institutes during the course of the PhD, fostering a collaborative and dynamic research environment.
+  - Worked with a multi-GPU environment using Slurm workload manager on High performance computing clusters such as Oscar and CALMIP.

 ## Startup Experience
 * <a style='color:lightsalmon'>Shree Bherunath Granite, Rajsamad, India</a> (2014-2016)
   - Helped my family setup granite mines and played a key role in overseeing the day-to-day operations of the firm supervising 20 employees and has made significant contributions to the efficiency and productivity of our team.